 Leap, lean in, and move forward with the excitement that it has already happened and time just hasn’t caught up yet.

-THAT’S the kind of goal that keeps you moving forward, and when you continue taking action consistently, and get the support you need in your corner, you WILL get where you want to go.
+THAT’S the kind of goal that keeps you moving forward, and when you continue taking action consistently, and get the support you need in your corner, you WILL achieve your goals.

 Stop cutting yourself off with a self-imposed timeline you made up.